terrajobst/AspNetCore.Docs.it-it/aspnetcore/web-api/handle-errors.md

     ::: moniker-end

-## <a name="use-exceptions-to-modify-the-response"></a>Usare le eccezioni per modificare la risposta
+## <a name="use-exceptions-to-modify-the-response"></a>Use exceptions to modify the response

-Il contenuto della risposta può essere modificato dall'esterno del controller.
-Nell'API Web ASP.NET 4. x, un modo per eseguire questa operazione consiste nell' <xref:System.Web.Http.HttpResponseException> usare il tipo.
-ASP.NET Core non include un tipo equivalente. È possibile `HttpResponseException` aggiungere il supporto per con i passaggi seguenti:
+The contents of the response can be modified from outside of the controller.
+In ASP.NET 4.x Web API, one way to do this was using the <xref:System.Web.Http.HttpResponseException> type.
+ASP.NET Core doesn't include an equivalent type.
+Support for `HttpResponseException` can be added with the following steps:

-1. Creare un tipo di eccezione noto denominato `HttpResponseException`:
+1. Create a well-known exception type named `HttpResponseException`:

     [!code-csharp[](handle-errors/samples/3.x/Exceptions/HttpResponseException.cs?name=snippet_HttpResponseException)]

-1. Creare un filtro azione denominato `HttpResponseExceptionFilter`:
+1. Create an action filter named `HttpResponseExceptionFilter`:

     [!code-csharp[](handle-errors/samples/3.x/Filters/HttpResponseExceptionFilter.cs?name=snippet_HttpResponseExceptionFilter)]

-1. In `Startup.ConfigureServices`aggiungere il filtro azioni alla raccolta filters:
+1. In `Startup.ConfigureServices`, add the action filter to the filters collection:

     ::: moniker range=">= aspnetcore-3.0"